tweag/python-monorepo-example/2017-05-24-typing-nix.md

   )
 ```

-Let's show how this would be typed^[It is currently unclear what kind of
+Let's show how this would be typed:
-inference is possible without adding type annotations at function definitions.
-For now, let's just assume we don't need any].

 - First, this is a function definition, so with a type of the form `τ → σ`.